The online world. It’s a strange old place.

 Very often we know a business’ first customers are often people they know or those referred to them by others they know.
 It’s natural for it to be this way, and that is a good thing.

-Relationship-led selling is what draws loyal customers, developing trust and delivering value.
+Relationship-led selling is what draws loyal customers, develops trust, and delivers value.
 It’s also ROI-led – building a base of loyal customers is important because it can be up to 10 times more expensive to attain new customers than it is to retain previous ones.

 And guess what?
 When your first customers are happy with you, they will become your advocates (this is certainly our experience at Sales Bond).